snazzyfox/twitch-sub-tracker/README.md

 ## How to use

-#### Prerequisites

-- A GCP account with Google Sheets API enabled
-- If not running on GCP infrastructure, create service user credentials.
-You can specify the credentials JSON file to use with environment variables.
+Copy `config.template.json` to `config.json` or some other file.
+You can point to it using the `CONFIG_FILE` environment variable.

+#### Setting up: GCP Side

+- GCP Service User credentials, specified via standard gcloud environment variables.
-- Create a blank Google spreadsheet.
-Make sure to add a header!
+- A Google spreadsheet.
+Make sure to add a header row manually first.
 Otherwise, Google Sheets may fail to detect the correct place to append data if there are blank cells.
 - Share the spreadsheet with your GCP service user's email and give it edit permissions.
-- Copy `config.template.json` and fill out your information.
-To track multiple channels into multiple spreadsheets, repeat the object as needed.
-You can track multiple channels in the same sheet, separate sheets in the same document, or multiple documents.
+- Write the spreadsheet ID and sheet name in the config file.

+#### Setting up: Twitch Side

+- A twitch app with client ID and client secret.
+Specify both in environment variables.
+- Manually obtain the first access token and refresh token.
+Write them in the config file, and set expire to 0.
+The app will automatically handle refreshing them from then on.
+- StreamLabs and/or StreamElements socket tokens.
+These cannot be auto-refreshed and must be kept updated manually.
+Leave blank if not needed.

 #### Running the script

+For development:
 - `npm install`
 - `npm start`

+For production:
+- `npm ci`
+- `npm run build`
+- `node dist/index.js`